sotosAdis92/AllTheMethods/README.md

 The app transforms that knowledge into an interactive learning experience, heavily inspired by platforms like **Leetcode**—but for math.
 Instead of coding problems, users solve mathematical problems using numerical techniques.
 The focus is on **individual progress**.

+This Repository was created for the storage and versioning control of the web app AllTheMethods, its a personal project developed in my 8th Semester of Studies, in my Attempt to Learn the Spring Framework and React.js

 ---

 ### Prerequisites